jingweio/ACC-TIS/README.md

-# Adaptive active contour model based automatictongue image segmentation
+# Adaptive active contour model based automatic tongue image segmentation

 <b>Update (September 23, 2017)This repository is the MATLAB implementation of our paper [Adaptive active contour model based automatic tongue image segmentation](http://ieeexplore.ieee.org/document/7852933/) which contributes to the improvement on active contour model by designing a self-adaptive coefficient and a searching region.